Short Story: The Tree

 “Had to have.
 I cut it down just after Dad died.
 Blight.”

 The same day Matt saw the first apples forming where blossoms were dying off on the quartet of trees, he found signs of blight on the favorite, the largest and seemingly most robust—that same day.
 Rob came home early from the field, feeling sick.
 A week later, he and Carol sat Matt down to tell him the bad news: his dad had pancreatic cancer.
 It was terminal.
 Michelle wasn’t there to hear the news.
-She’d run away from home five years before.
+She’d run away from home five years earlier.
 Matt had to process it alone.

 “Then where did this tree come from?”
 Matt asks.
 “It shouldn’t be here.”